-- Bruxism (tooth clenching and grinding) can produce changes in teeth that result in gum-line recession.
+- Bruxism (a habit of tooth clenching and grinding) can create changes with teeth that result in gum-line recession.

 Xerostomia / Chronic dry mouth.

-The problem with having this condition is that a lack of saliva can tip the balance between demineralization and remineralization in favor of the former, and therefore cavity formation.
+One problem associated with this condition is that a lack of saliva can tip the balance between demineralization and remineralization in favor of the former, and therefore create a syndrome of cavity formation.

 Saliva plays a very important role in fighting tooth decay.
 Here is a list of some of the benefits that it provides:

-- Saliva contains buffering agents that help to neutralize the acids that cause tooth demineralization.
+- It contains buffering agents that help to neutralize the acids that cause tooth demineralization.

-- Saliva contains the minerals that must be present for the tooth remineralization process to occur.
+- It contains the minerals that must be present for the tooth remineralization process to occur.

-- Saliva contains antibacterial agents that can help to inhibit the growth of oral bacteria.
+- It contains antibacterial agents that can help to inhibit the growth of oral bacteria.

 A person’s salivary glands tend to work less effectively as they age.
 And as a result, the quantity (and composition) of their saliva may change.